 Trend in EM Currency

 - The MSCI EM Index is quoted in U.S. Dollars (USD).
 As such currency shifts between the USD and EM currencies will impact returns directly.
-Secondarily, EM economies can be negatively influenced when the USD rises due to the higher interest burden on debt issued in USD and potential economic slowing as local interest rates may need to rise to support local currencies.
+Secondarily, EM economies can be negatively influenced when the USD rises due to the higher interest burden on debt issued in USD.
 That said, a freely floating currency may act as a steam valve that over time self regulates the economic impact.
 The degree of economic impact differs by country and is mostly dependent upon how much debt is issued in USD and the importance of external trade with other countries.

 - Currency analysis is highly complex with short-term, medium-term, and long-term drivers on both sides of the ledger.
 In general, the medium-term and long-term drivers favor EM currencies over the USD.
-The near-term picture, though, has grown more mixed due to increased tariffs and changes in monetary policy in the U.S. and most EM countries.
+In the near-term, we believe EM currencies are likely to rise as/when the COVID crisis eases.